vera-institute/In-Our-Backyards-Symposium/README.md

 ![Image: Huerfano County Correctional Facility, built in 1997 and operated as a private prison by Corrections Corporation of America.
 Closed in 2010.](https://github.com/vera-institute/In-Our-Backyards-Symposium/blob/master/iob-cfp-banner.jpg?raw=true)

 The Vera Institute will host a research symposium on incarceration on Thursday and Friday October 25 and 26, 2018.
-The call for papers is available now.
+The call for papers and data are both available now.
+Information on data sharing is [below](#datasharing).
 Submissions are due May 8, 2018.

 All documents associated with the call for papers can be downloaded by using the links at the bottom of this page, or as a [zipfile here](https://github.com/vera-institute/In-Our-Backyards-Symposium/archive/master.zip).